Agile project management (APM)

-What is Agile Project Management?
+What is Agile project management (APM)?

 Just as in Agile software development, an Agile project is completed in small sections.
 In Agile software development, for instance, an iteration refers to a single development cycle.
 Each section or iteration is reviewed and critiqued by the project team, which should include representatives of the project's various stakeholders.
 Insights gained from the critique of an iteration are used to determine what the next step should be in the project.

-The main benefit of getting started with Agile Project Management is its ability to respond to issues that arise throughout the course of the project.
+The main benefit of getting started with Agile project management is its ability to respond to issues that arise throughout the course of the project.
 Making a necessary change to a project at the right time can save resources and help to deliver a successful project on time and within budget.

 What is Agile project methodology?